ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a brain tumor. Use the menu to see other pages.

 If the tumor has spread to other parts of the central nervous system (CNS) or body

 Possible side effects

 Some types of brain tumors grow rapidly; other tumors grow slowly.
 Considering all these factors, your doctor will talk with you about how soon treatment should start after diagnosis.

-For a low-grade brain tumor, surgery may be the only treatment needed, especially if all of the tumor can be removed.
+For a low-grade brain tumor, surgery may be the only treatment needed, especially if all of the tumor can be removed in younger patients.
 If there is visible tumor remaining after surgery, radiation therapy and chemotherapy may be used.
-For higher-grade tumors, treatment usually begins with surgery, followed by radiation therapy and chemotherapy.
+For higher-grade tumors, treatment usually begins with surgery, followed by radiation therapy and chemotherapy, often after a period of recovery.
 Your exact treatment plan will be developed with your health care team.

 However, research in the past 20 years has helped to significantly lengthen the lives and improved the quality of life for many people with a brain tumor.
 These advancements include more refined surgeries, a better understanding of which types of tumors respond to chemotherapy and other drugs, and more targeted delivery of radiation therapy.